White Hare of Inaba

-The Hare of Inaba (因幡の白兎, Inaba no Shirousagi) can refer to two distinct Japanese myths, both from the ancient province of Inaba, now the eastern part of Tottori Prefecture.
-The Hare of Inaba legend belongs to the Izumo denrai, or tradition of myths originating from the Izumo region.
-The Hare of Inaba forms an essential part of the legend of the Shinto god Ōnamuchi-no-kami, which was the name for Ōkuninushi within this legend.
+The White Hare of Inaba (因幡の白兎, Inaba no Shirousagi) can refer to two distinct Japanese myths, both from the ancient province of Inaba, now the eastern part of Tottori Prefecture.
+The White Hare of Inaba legend belongs to the Izumo denrai, or tradition of myths originating from the Izumo region.
+The White Hare of Inaba forms an essential part of the legend of the Shinto god Ōnamuchi-no-kami, which was the name for Ōkuninushi within this legend.

 The hare referred to in the legend is the Lepus brachyurus, or Japanese hare, possibly the subspecies found on the Oki Islands known as the Lepus brachyurus okiensis.
 The Japanese hare ranges between 43 cm and 54 cm in length, and is much smaller than the common European hare.
 Japanese hares are typically brown, but may turn white during winter in areas with a varying climate, such as that of the Inaba region.